Skip to content

 Consider one of the most powerful drivers of 529 growth: family gifting.
 Grandparents, aunts, uncles, and family friends are often eager to contribute to a child’s education savings, particularly around birthdays, graduations, and the holidays.
 It’s a meaningful gift with lasting value.

-But what happens when a grandparent who manages their finances entirely through PayPal tries to contribute to their grandchild’s 529?
-If the state plan doesn’t accept PayPal, the transaction doesn’t happen.
+But what happens when an aunt who manages her finances entirely through PayPal tries to contribute to her nieces’ 529 account?
+If the state plan doesn’t accept PayPal, the gift doesn’t happen.
 The contribution that would have grown tax-free for a decade simply doesn’t occur.
-Not because the family didn’t want to save, but because the plan made it too hard.
+Not because the family didn’t want to save, but because the plan made it too cumbersome.

 State college savings programs that accept PayPal, Venmo, digital wallets, and other modern payment methods remove that friction entirely.
 They signal to families — especially younger, digitally native parents — that the plan was built for the way they actually live.
 That signal matters for enrollment, for retention, and for the total assets under management that reflect the program’s long-term health.